 New Student Arrival and Welcome

 New Student Arrival and Welcome begins on Wednesday, August 23, and encompasses several different programs to make your transition onto the UMW campus seamless.

 After students and families say goodbye to one another, students will begin four days of the new student welcome experience!
 Our newest Eagles can expect to be introduced to the UMW campus through a variety of programs, social events, and opportunities to connect with faculty and staff.
 You’ll learn about what it means to be an Eagle, find out how to navigate your way on campus, get to know more about your department and, of course, have a lot of fun!

-- Common Reading Discussions: Hidden Figures
+- Common Reading Discussions: Dear Evan Hansen

 - Club Carnival

 - Eagle Gathering